How to research a landlord before you sign a lease

 Look for building reviews

-Once you identify the company or managing agent associated with your building’s address, you can search these entities online and see what you come up with.
+Once you identify the owner or managing agent associated with your building’s address, you can search these entities online and see what you come up with.
 If the landlord or management company has had any publicity, good or bad, it'll show up.

-Another route is to search up the address online and you might find a reference to the owner.
+Another route is to search the address online and you might find a reference to the owner.
 You can also research your landlord via Yelp, which is a good way to find out what current or former tenants have to say.
 People are more likely to write reviews when they have something to gripe about, but at least you can see what sort of issues are being raised.

 Get feedback from your broker

-It sounds obvious, but working with a reputable broker can protect you against the worst of landlords.
+It sounds obvious, but working with a reputable broker can protect you from the worst of landlords.
 After all, if a landlord-tenant relationship goes south it's not just the landlord who bears the brunt of a tenant's anger, but the broker too.
 Negron says it is in a broker's interest to create the right "pairing" between a landlord and a renter.
 She encourages renters to ask their broker for details about the landlord.

 "We do business with people of integrity and we have integrity so we want to match people in situations where they are going to live in quiet enjoyment," she says.